Data handling with Pandas![link image 69](/icons/link.svg)

 1. Summary![link image 70](/icons/link.svg)

-Let's take a small introduction to the data manipulation and analysis library Pandas
+Let's take a look at a brief introduction to the data manipulation and analysis library Pandas

 .
-With it, we will be able to handle and process tabular data which will help us operate with it and obtain information in a very valuable way.
+With it, we can handle and process tabular data, which will help us operate with the data and extract valuable information.

 2. What is Pandas?![link image 71](/icons/link.svg)

-Pandas is a Python library that is designed to make working with relational or labeled data easy and intuitive Pandas is designed for many different types of data:
+Pandas is a Python library designed to make working with relational or labeled data easy and intuitive Pandas is designed for many different types of data:

-- Tabular data with columns of heterogeneous types, such as in an SQL table or an Excel spreadsheet* Ordered and unordered time series data (not necessarily of fixed frequency).* Arbitrary matrix data (homogeneous or heterogeneous) with row and column labels* Any other form of observational/statistical datasets.
-It is not necessary to label the data at all to place it in a pandas data structure.
+- Tabular data with heterogeneous column types, such as in an SQL table or an Excel spreadsheet* Time series data, ordered and unordered (not necessarily of fixed frequency).* Arbitrary matrix data (homogeneous or heterogeneous) with row and column labels* Any other form of observational/statistical datasets.
+Data does not need to be labeled at all in order to place it into a Pandas data structure.

-The two main data structures in Pandas are Series
+The two main data structures of Pandas are Series

 (two-dimensional).
 Pandas is built on top of NumPy and is designed to integrate well within a scientific computing environment with many other third-party libraries.

-For data scientists, working with data generally involves several stages: collecting and cleaning data, analyzing/modeling it, and then organizing the analysis results into a suitable form for plotting or displaying in tabular form. pandas is the ideal tool for all these tasks.
+For data scientists, working with data is generally divided into several stages: collecting and cleaning data, analyzing/modeling it, and then organizing the analysis results in a suitable format for plotting or displaying them in tabular form. pandas is the ideal tool for all these tasks.

 Another feature is that pandas is fast, many of the low-level algorithms have been built in C